Definition of the term: What is FDA 21 CFR Part 11?

 FDA 21 CFR Part 11 is a set of regulations introduced by the US Food and Drug Administration (FDA) in 1997.
-It defines the criteria under which electronic records and electronic signatures are considered trustworthy, reliable and equivalent to paper records and handwritten signatures.
-Essentially, it sets the rules for the use of electronic systems in industries regulated by the FDA.
+These regulations define the criteria under which electronic records and electronic signatures are considered trustworthy, reliable and equivalent to paper records and handwritten signatures.
+Essentially, Part 11 sets out the rules for the use of electronic systems in industries regulated by the FDA, such as pharmaceuticals and biotechnology.

-The introduction of Part 11 was aimed at modernising and streamlining record-keeping processes in the pharmaceutical and life sciences sectors.
-It should utilize the technology, but at the same time ensure data security and integrity.
-The necessity for such regulations arose when these industries increasingly introduced electronic methods for recording.
+The introduction of Part 11 was aimed at modernizing and streamlining processes for recording and managing data in the pharmaceutical and life sciences sectors.
+The technology should be used to ensure data security and integrity at the same time.
+The need for such regulations arose when these industries increasingly introduced electronic methods for documentation.

-What are the main requirements of FDA 21 CFR Part 11?
+Main requirements of FDA 21 CFR Part 11

 - Electronic signatures: One of the central components of FDA 21 CFR Part 11 is the use of electronic signatures.
-The requirements for the use of electronic signatures are defined in order to be equivalent to handwritten signatures.
+The requirements for electronic signatures are defined in order to ensure their equality with handwritten signatures.
 This includes ensuring the security and authenticity of these signatures.

 - Audit trails: FDA 21 CFR Part 11 requires the creation of audit trails for electronic records.
-These audit trails serve as a chronological record of system activities, enabling traceability and accountability.
+These audit trails serve as a chronological record of system activities that ensure traceability and accountability.

 - Validation of electronic systems: Companies must validate their electronic systems to ensure that they meet the requirements of Part 11.
-This includes extensive testing and documentation to prove the reliability and accuracy of the system.
+This includes extensive tests and documentation to prove the reliability and accuracy of the systems.

 - Access controls: FDA 21 CFR Part 11 also emphasizes access controls to ensure that only authorized individuals have access to electronic records and systems.
 This improves data security and prevents unauthorized changes.